 Past the center, the inclination will drop slightly to 38-40º and for the most part, will stay at that angle.

 This couloir contains no 'hidden surprises', gendarmes, spires or rock pitches.
 Continue climbing up either the center or veer slightly climber's left.
 This is only for safety in case of rock fall of the false summit climber's right.

 About 3/4 the way up, the pitch will drop even more to around ~37º before finishing gently on the summit ridge (13,716').
 The exit does not cornice.

 Turn left and walk to the summit still .15 mile away.

 Both the actual summit and the false summit cornice heavily.
 So proceed with caution.

-The views of Jones Peak & Niagra Peak to the south and the 14ers, Uncompaghre/Wetterhorn to the north are amazing!
+The views of Jones Peak to the southwest and the 14ers, Uncompaghre/Wetterhorn to the north are amazing!
 Either retrace your steps or descend a different couloir!